ASHISHVERMA114142/My-Linux-Learning/springboto/spring.md

 # Inversion of Control ( IoC)
 1. servlets dependends on the servlet container to create object and maintain lifecycle.
 2. IoC is more flexible way to manage object dependencies and its lifeCycle ( though Dependency injection) ...

+# what is the differnce between controller and rest-controller ?

+Controller  - it indicate that the class is responsible for handing incoming http requests .